Hamilton triple fatal crash: Triple fatal killer sentenced to mental health facility - NZ Herald

 The most important part of her sentencing was to protect the community and ensure he could get rehabilitation and she accepted that his remorse was genuine.

-Despite being also traumatised by what happened, Mahraj was keen to receive the psychiatric help that he needed.
+Despite being also traumatised by what happened, Maharaj was keen to receive the psychiatric help that he needed.

 She noted that it had been contended that his mental health disorder had been "poorly or undertreated" prior to the crash.